packetchaos/Navi_pro/README.md

  * delete - Delete a scan by Scan ID
  * status - Get the latest status by Scan ID
  * mac - Get the manufacture by Mac Address
+ * keys - Add or update your keys

 ### Explore the Tenable.io API - 'api'